Eugene, Oregon, and Local Implementation of Human Rights

 From April to September 2011 a five-month collaborative project carried out jointly by the Commission and City staff solicited community input bearing on revising the twenty-year-old City human rights ordinance, which primarily focused on discrimination against protected classes.
 This input led the Commission to propose changing the existing ordinance to reflect the work being done by the Commission to encourage the City and community to address the full range of human rights.
 The City Council held a public hearing on the proposed ordinance changes and unanimously passed them one week later on Nov.
 28, 2011.
 The Eugene City Code establishing the Human Rights Commission now references the Universal Declaration of Human Rights and explicitly empowers the Commission to encourage implementation of the full range of human rights in the City organization and the broader community.

-In April 2011 the Commission vice-chair represented the City of Eugene at the 2011 World Human Rights Cities Forum held in Gwangju, South Korea, both to share Eugene's experiences and to learn about local human rights implementation efforts underway internationally.
-In August 2011 the Commission vice-chair and the City of Eugene Equity and Human Rights Manager were invited to speak at a plenary session and workshop held during the annual national conference of the International Association of Official Human Rights Agencies, which posts information about the human rights work in Eugene on its web site.
+In April 2011 the City of Eugene was represented by a commissioner at the 2011 World Human Rights Cities Forum held in Gwangju, South Korea, both to share Eugene's experiences and to learn about local human rights implementation efforts underway internationally.
+In August 2011 a commissioner and the City of Eugene Equity and Human Rights Manager were invited to speak at a plenary session and workshop held during the annual national conference of the International Association of Official Human Rights Agencies, which posts information about the human rights work in Eugene on its web site.

-The Commission's vice-chair also serves on the State and Local Government Coordinating Subcommittee of the national Human Rights at Home Campaign.
+The Commission is also represented on the State and Local Government Coordinating Subcommittee of the national Human Rights at Home Campaign.
 The Campaign is seeking U.S. government support and assistance to facilitate state and local human rights implementation of federal human rights treaty obligations in the United States.